Reactions of Alkenes | Organic Chemistry 2

 Addition of H2:

-A catalyst (Pd or Pt) is necessary to decrease the activation energy of the reaction
+A catalyst (Pd or Pt) is needed to lower the activation energy of the reaction.

 Mechanism: